jusinowicz/metascrape/fulltext/README.md

 Run **update_NER.py** which will retrain your NER on the new annotations.

-Then, you can run **ls_predict_labels.py** to generate new predictions.
-This calls **host_NER_model.py**, which starts an instance of your NER model on the machine, then feeds the fresh text to it for predictions.
+Then, you can run the updated NER model to generate predictions.
+Open another terminal or command window and run **host_NER_model.py** (i.e. py -3.8 host_NER_model.py).
+Then, once the server has been started (you will see output in the terminal), switch to your original terminal and run **ls_predict_labels.py** to generate new predictions.
+This feeds the fresh text to the NER for predictions.
 Once it has made predictions, **ls_predict_labels.py** automatically uploads these to your Label Studio project for your convenience.

 The models in *models/* have been trained on 200+ Methods sections in addition to the 800+ that the abstracts NER starts with.
 Its error rate is fairly low already at this threshold (<10%).